jeremylloyd/Single-Price-Grid-Component/README.md

 - HTML
 - CSS
+- JS
 - Svelte

 ### What I learned

 - Svelte
   - By default, SvelteKit is configured to prefer static content be served from the `/static` directory.
 Use it instead of the `/images` directory I've used for previous projeccts
+- NodeJS
+  - Deploying on Github Pages took some extra steps
+  - Svelte is using a number of other packages behind the scenes, resulting in searches for 'deploy Svelte project' not coming up with many results.
+Instead, 'deploy vite project' and 'deploy nodejs project' were more useful
+  - [This link](https://blog.codedbyjordan.com/deploying-a-vite-app-with-github-actions) was a great reference